 There are large temporal gaps in monitoring the Nashwaak watershed's health.
 Long-term monitoring can support the use of statistical trend assessment to help evaluate the influences of human activities & other factors on the watershed over long periods.
 The Department of Fisheries and Oceans (DFO)'s Ecological Restoration of Degraded Habitats handbook recognizes both water quality and high temperatures as limiting factors to fish populations.
-Water quality and temperature were noted as data deficient areas in our 2017-2020 Action Plan.
+Water quality and temperature were noted as data deficient areas in our 10-Year Strategic Plan and are important for determining baseline conditions for monitoring the state of the watershed.